Pinterest tag What Do Period Cramps Feel Like? Causes & Remedies | Rael

 Rael Heating Patches

 Nothing is more effective on period cramps than warmth, but sitting down with an electric heating pad strapped to your lap isn’t always an option when you’re on the go.
 The solution?
-Rael’s all-natural heating patches
+Rael’s menstrual heating patch for cramps.

 Our patches are designed to be worn inside your underwear to provide you with all-day heat relief.
 Our patches warm to the perfect temperature to increase blood flow and help ease your cramps so you can feel better fast.